 Entrance date and age at time: January 4, 2012; 25 years old

 Education/work prior to entering: B.S.
-Biomedical Sciences Major, Psychology Minor from Marquette University; Retreat Director at TYME OUT Youth Center, Nashotah, Wis.; Medical Assistant in a Private Neurology Clinic, Waukesha, Wis.; Full time volunteer at St. Ann Medical Clinic (now Wabash Valley Heath Center), Terre Haute, Ind.
+Biomedical Sciences Major, Psychology Minor from Marquette University; Retreat Director at TYME OUT Youth Center, Nashotah, Wis.; Medical Assistant in a Private Neurology Clinic, Waukesha, Wis.; Full time volunteer at St. Ann Medical Clinic (now Wabash Valley Heath Center), Terre Haute, Indiana.

 - Reading anything other than a medical textbook

 - Spending time in God’s Creation — hiking, camping, biking and more

 - Making and Sharing time with friends

 - Watching the Packers win and teasing the Bears fans in the SP community!!!
 Go Pack, Go!!!

 What attracted you to religious life?
 Since I can remember I have always been intrigued by the idea of religious life.
 I suppose I was first attracted to the life when I met a good family friend, and my 8th grade teacher Sister Delores, who is a Sister of St. Francis of Assisi of the Lake from Wisconsin.
 I was so inspired by her dedication to living simply, and I always admired the deep sense of trust in God that she shared continually with her students.
 Even though I had the sense that this was a call I may be asked to discover, I didn’t truly begin to explore the idea until I came to the Saint Mary-of-the-Woods and worked as a full time volunteer at a free clinic run by the sisters.